 The Cathedral is full of colorful stained glass window.
 Have a look on my St Giles Edinburgh Cathedral article.

-Other Things to see on the Royal Mile Edinburgh
+Other things to see on the Royal Mile Edinburgh old town

 Most buildings around the Royal Mile are just houses but you can also notice: